Gdecessus/CSV_Manipulator/README.md

 # Analysis

-This file is will give you a CSV file with the same structure as the one it is given as a dataframe, this is a nice way of bulk-editing your CSV, making this a powerful script for that sense.
+This file will give you a CSV file with the same structure as the one it is given as a dataframe, this is a nice way of bulk-editing your CSV, making this a powerful script for that purpose.

 # Analysis2